NTNU University Museum: Exhibitions

 The exhibit depicts the 18th century as a transition period between the Middle Age church-dominated worldview and the start of the modern era - the Enlightenment Era and the Scientific Revolution.
-It offers an image of Trondheim in the 18th centyrt, the early learning environment and the conditions for the establishment of DKNVS.
+It offers an image of Trondheim in the 18th century, the early learning environment and the conditions for the establishment of DKNVS.
 The exhibition deals with astronomy and science, technological advancements, and societal upheaval, the DKNVS's operations and exhibition business.
 Books and publications play an important role in the exhibit, alongside the original printings and illustrations.